 We study ambulance rides for dialysis patients because they provide an empirical setting well suited to an analysis of anti-fraud policy in health care.
-For those with kidney failure, dialysis replaces the life-sustaining function of kidneys by filtering wastes and toxins out of the blood, with approximately half a million patients in the US going to a dialysis facility three times per week for treatment.
-Although Medicare reimburses transportation costs for those who demonstrate a medical need for assistance, unscrupulous ambulance companies often exploited a lax enforcement of the rules to provide fraudulent rides to ineligible patients, effectively serving as a very expensive taxi service.
-From 2003 to 2017, Medicare spent \$7.7 billion on 37.5 million non-emergency ambulance rides for dialysis patients provided by over 3,000 firms across the US.
+For those with kidney failure, dialysis replaces the life-sustaining function of kidneys by filtering wastes and toxins out of the blood, with approximately half a million patients in the United States going to a dialysis facility three times per week for treatment.
+Although Medicare reimburses transportation costs for those who demonstrate a medical need for assistance, unscrupulous ambulance companies have often exploited a lax enforcement of the rules to provide fraudulent rides to ineligible patients, effectively serving as a very expensive taxi service.
+From 2003 to 2017, Medicare spent \$7.7 billion on 37.5 million non-emergency ambulance rides for dialysis patients provided by over 3,000 firms.

-While the billions of dollars at stake make a study of fraudulent ambulance rides worthwhile on its own, the relevance of our findings extends beyond the narrow setting of dialysis.
-This particular form of fraud represents a larger class of illicit activity in which providers seek payments for health care services without first establishing a medical necessity, a violation of the regulatory standards for receiving a valid reimbursement.
+While the billions of dollars at stake make a study of fraudulent ambulance rides worth-while on its own, the relevance of our findings extends beyond the narrow setting of dialysis.
+This particular form of fraud represents a larger class of illicit activity in which providers seek payments for health care services without first establishing a medical necessity, violating the requirements for receiving a valid reimbursement.
 Of the nearly \$30 billion Medicare loses to improper payments each year, to say nothing of the losses in other federal and state programs, a lack of medical necessity has been a key factor in cases as varied as inpatient hospitalizations, physician-administered drugs, nursing homes, medical devices, and hospice care.

-The US government uses an array of policies and mechanisms to prevent health care fraud.
+The United States government uses an array of policies and mechanisms to prevent health care fraud.
 Both criminal and civil enforcement work through the court system, with the former potentially resulting in jail time and the latter imposing heavy penalties for those found guilty of fraud.
-In contrast to the substantial resources expended by the Federal Bureau of Investigation and Department of Justice to investigate and litigate each case of alleged fraud after it occurs, administrative regulations imposed by the Center for Medicare and Medicaid Services (CMS) require additional documentation, called prior authorization, from every provider seeking reimbursement before care is rendered.
+In contrast to the substantial resources expended by the Federal Bureau of Investigation and Department of Justice to investigate and litigate each case of alleged fraud after it occurs, the Center for Medicare and Medicaid Services (CMS) sometimes imposes an administrative regulation called prior authorization that requires those seeking reimbursement to submit additional documentation before care is rendered.

 For our empirical analysis, we combine Medicare dialysis claims data with a novel data set of all criminal and civil enforcements of fraudulent ambulance firms to study the effects of litigation and regulation on the use of non-emergent dialysis rides, patients' access to care, and their health outcomes.
 Using the staggered rollout of Medicare's requirements for prior authorization as an identification strategy, we find that regulation is much more effective than litigation at reducing wasteful spending.
-Prior authorization caused an immediate and persistent drop in non-emergency ambulance rides of nearly 53%, whereas civil enforcement had a minimal effect and criminal enforcement resulted in only a gradual reduction in the upward trend in spending.
-We also show that prior authorization substantially transformed the ambulance market: the number of companies providing non-emergent rides fell 27% immediately following prior authorization, while those that remained became more specialized.
+Prior authorization caused an immediate and persistent drop in non-emergency ambulance rides of 68%, whereas civil enforcement had a minimal effect and criminal enforcement resulted in only a gradual reduction in the upward trend in spending.
+We also show that prior authorization substantially transformed the ambulance market: the number of companies providing non-emergent rides fell 27% immediately following prior authorization, while those that remained in operation became more specialized.